 - Spread out on a baking sheet and roast for 15 minutes.

 Photo: 4kodiak / Getty Images

 Almond Apple Spice Muffins

-These low-carb, high-protein muffins use unsweetened apple sauce and almond meal to cut down on added sugars and excess carbs.
-They're extremely portable and convenient if you're on the go and deliver less than 10 grams of carbohydrates per muffin.
+These low-carb, high-protein muffins use unsweetened applesauce and almond meal to cut down on added sugars and excess carbs.
+They're extremely portable and convenient if you're on the go and deliver less than 10 grams of carbs per muffin.

 Servings: 6 (2 muffins/serving)

 Photo: larik_malasha / Getty Images

 Most meal replacement shakes contain 40 grams of protein, 25 grams of carbs, and very little fat.
 Look for "light" versions of these individually packaged shakes for fewer carbs and calories.
 For example, Lean Body for Her contains only 9 grams of carbs, 1 gram of sugar, 3 grams of fiber, and no artificial sweeteners.
 Many light meal-replacement shakes come in single-serve packets, making them easy to store in your desk drawer to take with you on the go.

 Photo: Jack Andersen / Getty Images